-Rather than be swept away in the holiday hustle, let’s gather up some comforting nervine herbs to prepare us for whatever battles lay ahead.
+Rather than be swept away in the holiday hustle, let’s gather up some comforting nervine herbs for holiday stress relief.
 Like tinsel binding up the rotating brush in the vacuum cleaner…

 Here’s my Twelve Days of Christmas in Nervine Herbs!